w0lya/instrumentation-monitoring/README.md

 13. Separate Components in the UI.
 14. Folder structure (server, client etc.)
 15. Enable logging and reporting from multiple applications.
-16. Enable filtering, sorting of the logs (might just be done in 7.).
+16. Enable filtering, sorting of the logs (might just be addressed by using a stanard grid).
 17. Add 'how to deploy' to README.
 18. HTTPS.